What is a Delaware Corporation?

 Pass-Through Taxation Option: Unlike the other types of corporations, a general corporation can be taxed twice: once at the corporate level and again at the shareholder level if a dividend is declared.
 However, general corporations possess the ability to file to become a subchapter S corporation within 75 days of the company formation date.
 To change your tax status from a C-Corp to an S-Corp, you'll need to file Form 2553 directly to the IRS.
 Once the IRS approves the application, the company typically does not have to pay federal income taxes.
 Instead, the tax liability will be passed through to individual shareholders.

 Privacy: At the initial time of filing no information is available on the public record when filing your company through a Delaware Registered Agent.
 After the first year on March 1 and every year thereafter the State of Delaware requires all corporations to file an annual report when paying the annual Delaware Franchise Tax.
-On the annual report your Delaware corporation is required to provide the physical business address, list all Directors names & address and to provide the name and address of atleast one Officer.
-The annual report is not listed on State of Delaware's website like most states, but if requested it can be obtained for a small fee.
+On the annual report your Delaware corporation is required to provide the physical business address, list all Directors' names & addresses and to provide the name and address of at least one Officer.
+The annual report is not listed on the State of Delaware's website like most states, but if requested it can be obtained for a small fee.

 When Are Corporation Franchise Taxes and Annual Reports Due?